zakariasaoud/tickets-management/README.md

 ## Documentation

-FastAPI automatically generates documentation based on the specifications of the endpoints you’ve defined.
-You can access the interactive API documentation at http://localhost:8000/docs.
+FastAPI automatically generates documentation based on the specifications of the endpoints that we have defined.
+You can access the interactive API documentation at [http://localhost:8000/docs](http://localhost:8000/docs).
-You can also use Postman to test the different routes.
 In this section, we document the main routes available in the application, including their methods, paths, and example usages.
+Feel free to use Postman to test the various API routes.

 ### ❯ `POST /tickets/`